St. George's Cathedral, Istanbul: History

 Further changes were made to the church under Patriarch Gregory VI (1835–1840) when the roof was raised to its present height.
 From this restoration dates the neo-Classical marble doorway with the ornamental door-frames, which makes the front exterior of the church look rather unlike most other Orthodox churches, which are usually designed in the Byzantine style.
 The last major rebuilding was carried out by the Patriarch Joachim III (1878–1912).
 The marble pavement of the sanctuary was replaced, the synthrone was renovated, marble caskets were made for the depositing of the relics, the icon-frames were repaired and the ecclesiastical collection was enriched with liturgical vessels and vestments, all donated by Orthodox Christians, mostly from outside the Ottoman Empire.

 The church was again damaged by a fire in 1941 and for political reasons, it was not fully restored until 1991.
 Its most precious objects, saved from each successive fire, are the patriarchal throne, which is believed to date from the 5th century, and some rare mosaic icons and the relics of Saints Basil the Great, Gregory the Theologian and John Chrysostom.
 Some of the bones of these two saints, which were looted from Constantinople by the Fourth Crusade in 1204, were returned to the Church of St George by Pope John Paul II in 2004.

 Since the fall of the Ottomans and the rise of modern Turkish nationalism, most of the Greek Orthodox population of Istanbul was deported or forced to emigrate after a series of minor or major violent incidents like the Istanbul pogrom, leaving the Patriarch in the anomalous position of a leader without a flock, at least locally.
 Today the Church of St George serves mainly as the symbolic centre of the Ecumenical Patriarchate, and as a centre of pilgrimage for Orthodox Christians.
 The church is financially supported by donations from Orthodox communities in other countries.

 On 3 December 1997, a bomb attack seriously injured a deacon and damaged the Patriarchal church.
 This was one of the many terrorist attacks against the Ecumenical Patriarchate, its churches and cemeteries in Istanbul in recent years.
-The efforts to bring the terrorists to justice are continuing.